top of page

 Method (not pictured)

-Inputted rheometer data into SolidWorks to create a unique material profile for each soap sample (dynamic viscosity vs. shear rate)
+Inputted Dynamic Viscosity vs. Shear Rate values from rheometer data into SolidWorks to create unique material profiles for each soap:

 Aesop